Verify ACH Account Information & High Risk Options

 • Reduces manual errors at the point of capture and stops bad checks across all payment channels

-Forte Verify reduces the risk of bad check acceptance by running account information through multiple databases, rejecting the accounts with a poor history.
+Forte Verify reduces the risk of accepting bad checks by running account information through multiple databases and rejecting accounts with a poor history.

 Forte Verify rejection reasons

-If a high-risk error is returned, you have the option to override Forte Verify, assuming risk yourself, and manually validate (see Validate Manually below for details).
+If a high-risk error is returned, you can override Forte Verify, assume the risk, and manually validate (see Validate Manually below for details).

 This override option is available for tenant or owner accounts and is on a per-tenant or owner basis.